void-user-0/algorithms/README.md

-my implementations of algorithms, mainly for personal use.
+my implementations of algorithms and data types, mainly for personal use.